Will Lawyers Serving Families Throughout Northern California

 - Accounts with “transfer on death” (TOD) or “pay on death” (POD) provisions, like brokerage accounts, other bank accounts, and U.S. savings bonds

-- Property in a living trust
+- Property in living trusts

 Can a Will Be Changed or Revoked?